jacygao/jacygao.github.io/content/post/patterns_of_distributed_transation.md

 author: "Jacy Gao"
 ---

 A distributed transaction is a set of operations on data that is performed across two or more data repositories.
 Consider 2 UPDATE SQL operations need to be performed across 2 separate databases where both operations need to be either successful or failed.
-In the case, SQL Transaction which is supported on a single node is no longer sufficient.
+In this case, SQL Transaction which is supported on a single node is no longer sufficient.

 # Two-Phase Commit Protocol (2PC)